siefca/attribute-filters/docs/USAGE.md

 #### `attributes_to_sets` ####

 The [`attributes_to_sets`](http://rubydoc.info/gems/attribute-filters/ActiveModel/AttributeFilters:attributes_to_sets)
-method returns a hash containing **all filtered attributes and arrays of sets** that the attributes belong to.
-The hash is indexed by attribute names.
+method returns a meta set containing **all filtered attributes and sets that the attributes belong to**.
+The meta set is indexed by attribute names.

 Example: